What age range does the word “toddler” refer to?

 Option #3: Hi Ho!
 Cherry-O

 Hi Ho!
 Cherry-O is a counting game that teaches kids turn-taking, simple math, and matching.
 Spin the spinner to find out how many cherries to add or subtract from your basket.
-This best board game for preschoolers is simple but engaging for toddlers and preschoolers because it’s colorful and keeps kids’ interest.
+This game is simple but engaging for toddlers and preschoolers because it’s colorful and keeps kids’ interest.
 Just take care because some of the pieces are small and could be dangerous.
 Jostling the game board can make the “cherries” roll away too easily as well.

 Option #4: Sequence for Kids